 Lastly, don’t be afraid to ask the interviewing panel questions about the company and your role.
 You’ll seem more interested and engaged if you come prepared with questions.

-Now go out there and get that job!
+Now go out there and put these job interview tips to get that job!